OICR/softeng-blog/_posts/jared_baker/2017-03-24-Migrating-Instances.md

 * Cold Block Migration
   * Requires downtime, does not require shared storage.
 Uses local disk on the host to store & run the instances.
 May take a long time depending on the amount of data that needs to be migrated.
 No way to specify destination hypervisor.
 * Live Block Migration
   * No downtime and no requirement for shared stored.
 If you run instances on local disk and need to migrate without interruptions, this is the method you need.
-May take a long time dependong on the amount of data that needs to be migrated and how active (IO & memory) the instance is.
+May take a long time depending on the amount of data that needs to be migrated and how active (IO & memory) the instance is.

 ## How to migrate